solyoma/falconG/README.md

    are downloaded.
  - clicking/tapping on thumbnails shows "large" images

-## Deploy generated gallery on the WEB at the first time
+## How to deploy gallery on the WEB at the first time

  You need access to the **public_html** folder on the web server
  - Create the folder you set in **falconG** inside public_html